escowles/recipes/_posts/2020-07-04-white-cake.md

 **note**:
 this works well in [trifle]({{ site.baseurl }}{% post_url 1969-12-31-berry-trifle %})
-and you use the spare egg yolks to make the custard.
+and you can use the spare egg yolks to make the custard.